- Hide menu

 Salt ~ I use sea salt in just about all of my sweet desserts.
 It actually elevates the sweetness level.
 Coconut oil ~ It is a healthy fat but also gives the frosting the overall body.
 Once chilled above 76 degrees it firms up, making this frosting perfect for decorating.

 Lecithin ~ Sunflower lecithin is made up of essential fatty acids and B vitamins.
 It helps to support healthy function of the brain, nervous system and cell membranes.
 It also lubricates joints; helps break up cholesterol in the body.
 It comes in two forms, powder and liquid.
-I prefer the raw sunflower lecithin.
-It has a thick, dark and sticky consistency with a nutty-seedy rich aroma and surprising pleasant flavor.
+I prefer the powdered, raw sunflower lecithin.
 Setting aside all the nutritional benefits, it is a natural emulsifier that binds the fats from nuts with water creating a creamy consistency.

 After making this frosting, it will be very runny.
 Place in the fridge to chill and firm up.
 You can take it out at any time, depending on the consistency that you want for your dessert.
 If left at room temperature for an extended period of time, it will start to soften to a point that it will lose its structure.
 Enjoy and have fun!

 I shared a photo of a cake I decorated with this frosting.
 I wanted to show you the piping power it has. hehe

 Yields 5 cups